Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Quantum Mechanics of Chemical Kinetics: The Formal Approach

-where the integral has to be regarded as a Pettis integral, i.e. the duality product induced by the scalar product does commute with the integral~\cite{talagrand}.
+for some amplitude $\Psi(\phi)$, where the integral has to be regarded as a Pettis integral, i.e.~the duality product induced by the scalar product does commute with the integral~\cite{talagrand}.
 This representation could be seen as an expansion of a state vector in terms of all different Poissonians (and hence the name Poisson representation~\cite{gardiner,gardiner0,gardiner1}).
 Now consider the vector $\left| \Psi \right>=\sum_{n=0}^\infty P_n \left| n \right>$ to find

 which should be regarded as the coordinatewise meaning of \eqref{prepresentation}.
-It is not clear that any vector in $\mathcal{R}$ can be represented in this fashion.
-Our next step will be to show that actually we \emph{must} allow $\Psi(\phi)$ to take values in a space of distributions.
+It is not clear that any vector in $\mathcal{R}$ can be represented in this form.
+Our next step will be to show that actually we need to allow $\Psi(\phi)$ to take values in a space of distributions.
 Let us remind the reader the definition of $\ell^1$:

 Now define the operator